1998 Formula One World Championship

-Mika Häkkinen (pictured in 2006) won his first title with McLaren.
+Mika Häkkinen (pictured in 2006) won his first title with 100 points for McLaren.

-Ferrari's Michael Schumacher (pictured in 2005) finished as runner-up, 14 points behind Häkkinen.
+Michael Schumacher of Ferrari (pictured in 2003) finished as runner-up, 14 points adrift of Häkkinen.

 Häkkinen's teammate, David Coulthard (pictured in 1999), finished the season ranked third.

 McLaren-Mercedes won the Constructors' Championship with the MP4/13.

 Ferrari placed second in the Constructors' Championship with the F300.

 Williams-Mecachrome, the defending Constructors' World Champion, finished third in the Constructors' Championship with the FW20.

 The 1998 FIA Formula One World Championship was the 52nd season of FIA Formula One motor racing.
 It featured the 1998 Formula One World Championship for Drivers and the 1998 Formula One World Championship for Constructors, which were contested concurrently over a sixteen-race series that commenced on 8 March and ended on 1 November.